mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fmeasurements.get.summary.rst

-List the request, compute, sync, and data transfer usage in a given period for :doc:`billing </billing>` purposes.
+List the request, compute, sync, and data transfer usage in a given period for [billing](https://docs.mongodb.com/realm/billing) purposes.